-To publish your Excel workbook
+Publish your Excel workbook

 Local file publishing

-you’ll get two options on how to get your workbook into Power BI.
+Two options on how to get your workbook into Power BI.

-Publishing from Excel Standalone
+Publishing from a standalone Excel installation

 Upload your workbook to Power BI

-Using Upload from Publish to Power BI in Excel is pretty much the same as using Get Data > File > OneDrive for Business > Connect, Manage and View Excel in Power BI from Power BI in your browser.
+Using Upload from Publish to Power BI in Excel is a similar experience to Get Data > File > OneDrive for Business > Connect, Manage and View Excel in Power BI from Power BI in your browser.

 Export workbook data to Power BI